All cohorts

 One thing to know

-DO NOT pre-write your voice doc — we write it together, live, during the session.
+DO NOT pre-write your voice doc.
+We write it together, live, during the session.
 Bring your product, not your draft.

 Logistics